-Dushanbe, Tajikistan.
-On arrival you will transfer to your hotel for some leisure time

-Dushanbe - With Soviet era pastel buildings and public squares contrasted with the outer hinterlands of mountains and rural villages Dushanbe is one of the most charming capital cities in Central Asia.
+You have this morning at leisure before your flight to Dushanbe, Tajikistan.
+On arrival you will transfer to your hotel for some leisure time and rural villages Dushanbe is one of the most charming capital cities in Central Asia.
 The name originated from the Tajik word Monday because of a once popular market that would be held each week on that specific day.